aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/01_inputoutput.md

 CRITIC2--2015/10/21, 23:08:09.362
 ~~~

 After the CRYSTAL keyword is read, critic2 first lists the basic
 information about the crystal (note that the input lines read are
-copied to the output preceded by the "%%" prefix), starting with the
+copied to the output preceded by the "%%" prefix).
+The output
-cell parameters and the number of atoms in the crystal motif:
+starts with the cell parameters and the number of atoms in the crystal
+motif:
 ~~~
 %% CRYSTAL
 %% SPG f m -3 m